prasadlan/xman/README.md

 #### hook_xman_update_N()
 Triggered when the administrative user submits the "Available updates" form on **Control Center > Extensions Manager (XMan)** page.

-This implementation requires an arbitrary version number, e.g. `test_xman_update_1`, `test_xman_update_15`. etc. When triggered, the updater checks if N is bigger than the last executed update.
-If so, the function is executed.
-So from now on, you need to create a function with a bigger N to perform another update.
+This implementation requires an arbitrary version number, e.g. `test_xman_update_1`, `test_xman_update_15`. etc. When triggered, the XMan updater checks if N is bigger than the last executed update - if so, the function is executed.

-This architecture provides consistency among several users, using different software versions that want to update the code and then run required updates by the admin UI.

 Obs.: It is highly recommended to add a comment block above your function header, since it will be displayed as helper/description text on the "Available updates" list.